-The following screen shows the SIP Entity for the Avaya SBCE.
+The following screen shows one of the SIP Entities for the Avaya SBCE.
+Two SIP Entities were used for the two interfaces established so that routing could take place to both the Virgin Media SBCs.
 The FQDN or IP Address field is set to the IP address of the Avaya SBCE private network interface (see Figure 1).
 Set Type to SIP Trunk and Adaptation to that defined in Section 6.4.
 Set the Location to that defined in Section 6.3 and the Time Zone to the appropriate time zone.